 Remarketing uses cookies, which are small text files stored on a user's computer when they visit a website.
 These cookies should track a user's browsing behavior and preferences, allowing advertisers to display targeted ads to users who have already interacted with their website.

 For example, if a user visits your website and adds a product to his cart but does not complete the purchase, you can use remarketing to show the user ads featuring that product or similar products.
-These ads should be displayed on other websites or social media platforms, encouraging the user to return to your website and complete the purchase.

 Here is a graphic that will help you understand how a remarketing campaign works: